Food additives

 What: It is present in certain products such as egg-based desserts, candied fruits, processed vegetables.

-Danger: Absorbed in too large a dose, aluminum sulphate would develop mental problems (dementia or Alzheimer's disease).
+Danger: If taken in excessive doses, aluminum sulfate can cause mental problems (dementia or Alzheimer's disease).

 6. Phosphoric acid (E338)

-Purpose: Used in the food industry as a preservative, texture agent and acidifier.
+Purpose: Used in the food industry as a preservative, texturizing agent and acidifier.

-What: It prevents rust on our cars, but it also invites itself into soft drinks.
+What: It prevents rust on our cars, but it also makes its way into soft drinks.

-Danger: Several studies have linked the consumption of Coca Cola to the appearance of kidney problems such as stones.
-Other studies have attempted to prove that ingestion of this additive could cause osteoporosis in women.
-It would also develop dental problems (caries, enamel erosion, etc.) and weaken the bones!
+Danger: Several studies have linked Coca-Cola consumption to the development of kidney problems such as kidney stones.
+Other studies have attempted to prove that ingesting this additive could cause osteoporosis in women.
+It could also develop dental problems (cavities, enamel erosion, etc.) and weaken bones!

 7. Monosodium glutamate (GMS or MSG E621)

-Danger: A priori without danger, it could however cause in certain people reactions similar to an allergy (burning sensations in the level of the face), headaches, nausea, chest pains, asthma and obesity.
+Danger: Although it appears to be harmless, it may cause allergic reactions in some people (burning sensations in the face), headaches, nausea, chest pain, asthma and obesity.

 8. Asparthame (E951)

 Purpose: Sweetener and sweetening product providing no or very few calories.
-What: It is found under the names of: Equal, Canderel, etc... and also obviously in many "light" products.
+What: It is found under the names: Equal, Canderel, etc... and also obviously in many products " light ".

 Danger: Asparthame is controversial.
-An acceptable daily dose has been set at 40mg/kg of body weight, but we have often heard of studies whose results have reported premature births, increased diabetes and risks of brain cancer, as well as epilepsy and depression.
+A safe daily intake has been set at 40 mg/kg of body weight, but studies have often reported results of premature births, increased diabetes and brain cancer risks, as well as epilepsy and depression.

 9. Acesulfame potassium (acesulfame k, E950)

-Purpose: This artificial sweetener is 200 times sweeter than sugar.
+Purpose: This artificial sweetener has a sweetening power 200 times higher than sugar.

-What: It fits into baked goods, chewing gum, soft drinks, marinades, dairy products, etc...
+What: It is found in baked goods, chewing gum, soft drinks, marinades, dairy products, etc.

-Danger: Claimed to be dangerous to health, it could disrupt metabolic processes and interfere with the regulation of appetite, body weight (obesity) and blood sugar control.
-It would have carcinogenic potential.
+Danger: Claimed to be hazardous to health, it could disrupt metabolic processes and interfere with the regulation of appetite, body weight (obesity), and blood sugar control.
+It is said to have carcinogenic potential.

 10. Tartrazine (E102) or yellow dye no. 5

-Purpose: Dyes in food only have an aesthetic role to make products more colorful and appetizing.
+Purpose: Food colorings only have an aesthetic role to make products more colorful and more appetizing.

-What: Tartrazine is incorporated into pastries, cereals, mustard and candies.
+What: Tartrazine is incorporated into pastries, cereals, mustard, and candy.

-Danger: Several studies have been carried out to highlight the link between tartrazine and attacks of urticaria and eczema in humans.
-Others have also attempted to link hyperactivity in children to the consumption of products containing tartrazine.
+Danger: Several studies have been conducted to highlight the link between tartrazine and hives and eczema in humans.
+Others have also attempted to establish a link between hyperactivity in children and the consumption of tartrazine-containing products.

-It is important to remember that, ideally, it is best to eat the rawest foods possible and cook them yourself.
+It is important to remember that, ideally, it is best to eat foods as raw as possible and to cook them yourself.

-Article written by José LARA - Yam Nutrition Switzerland
+Article written by José LARA - Yam Nutrition Suisse

-Sources: GÉO - delivers food additives an unknown hazard / Food additives: Identification - Detection - Quantification
+Sources: GÉO - book food additives an unknown danger/Food additives: Identification - Detection - Quantification